SciCatProject/documentation/Development/v4.x/backend/configuration.md

   _deprecated_.
 Will be removed in future releases.
   _default_: no default
   _default_: string

+- RABBITMQ\_PORT:
+  The port of the RabbitMQ message broker.
+Only required if RabbitMQ is enabled.
+  _deprecated_.
+Will be removed in future releases.
+  _default_: no default
+  _default_: number

 - RABBITMQ\_USERNAME:
   The username used to authenticate to the RabbitMQ message broker.
 Only required if